 Using tongs, put the peppers in a sealed plastic bag for five minutes.

-Construct the rest of the salad by adding arugula, basil leaves and the red peppers to a bowl.
+Construct the rest of the salad by adding arugula and the red peppers to a bowl or serving platter.
 Tear the buffalo mozzarella into pieces, and pat with a paper towel to remove excess moisture.
 Add them to the salad, together with the some sliced basil leaves and black pepper.

 To make the dressing, whisk together extra virgin olive oil, red wine vinegar, and anchovy paste.
 If you're worried about the anchovy, don't worry – the final result isn't fishy at all!
 But even if you skip the paste, the dressing will still be good.
 Drizzle it over the salad and finish with some finely chopped green onions.